imshashank/Get-The-Answer/README.txt

-Get The Answer
-By
-Shashank Agarwal
-Nimit Goyal

 Get the answer is an advance object recognition app.
 Just point your camera to any object and the app tells you